Get

 5. Try Trimming Their Hair While They Sleep

 If your cat puts up a fight while you are trying to trim their bottom, you might be lucky to get away with it while they are sleeping.
-This is easier to do if you only need to trim a small bit of hair from their bottom, perhaps a clump that has dried poop on it.
+This is an option if you only need to trim a small bit of hair from their bottom, perhaps a clump that has dried poop on it.
 You want to still keep your cat safe during the trim and use safe tools that won’t hurt your cat if they happen to wake up.

 man grooming his cat